Why does the California DMV suspend a driver license for Alzheimer’s Disease?

 What are the possible outcomes at the DMV?

-If the DMV is seeking to revoke your driving privilege, don’t let them take your driving freedom without a fight.
+If the DMV is seeking to suspend or revoke your driving privilege for Cognitive Impairment, Dementia or Alzheimer’s Disease, don’t let them take your driving freedom without a fight.
 Call CDA today.
-Our team of compassionate and driven professionals will keep you on the road until the last possible moment.
+Our team of DMV professionals will keep you on the road until the last possible moment.

 Quality and compassionate representation is just a phone call away.